 - 1. Develop a Delaware County protocol for municipalities to manage woody debris in stream systems.
-(DCSWCD SCMPr Coordinator, DEP Project Manager, DCDPW) - 2.
+(DCSWCD SCMPr Coordinator, DEP Project Manager, DCDPW ) - 2.
 Design and implement two demonstration projects that utilize the woody debris protocol developed by the SCMPr.
 (SCMPr Staff) - a.
-Steele Brook woody debris removal SMIP grant to be completed in 2021. - 3.
+Steele Brook woody debris removal SMIP grant completed in 2021. - b.
+Town of Hardenburgh debris removal SMIP grant Pending DEP final approval - c.
+Village of Margaretville debris removal SMIP grant Pending DEP final approval - 3.
 Undertake a periodic review of the woody debris protocol developed by the SCMPr.
 (SCMPr Staff, DEP Staff) - B. Stream Gravel Deposition Issues Action Items - 1.
 Develop and implement an educational and outreach program to teach municipal leaders and community members about the specific stream processes involved in the mobilization and transport of gravel and debris.
 Continue to promote training in Post-Flood Stream Intervention practices.
 (SCMPr Staff) - a.
 Continue to support the Walton Central School students with the gravel study and encourage additional studies that were funded with a SMIP grant to study sediment issues in streams near the bridges in the Village of Walton.
 The SMIP grant was completed in 2015, but the program will continue the gravel study in the environmental class curriculum. - 2.
 Continue to encourage one or two municipalities to apply for grant funding through the SCMPr to scientifically study stream reaches with identified gravel deposition issues for potential case studies to be used in Item 1.
 This could be accomplished through the Local Flood Hazard Mitigation Analysis process.
 (SCMPr Staff) - a.
-MacGibbon Hollow stream in the Town of Walton - 3.
+MacGibbon Hollow stream in the Town of Walton on hold until the Town of Walton recommends to proceed with the project. - 3.
 Continue to implement and monitor the West Branch Delaware River tributary bedload transport study to utilize passive radio frequency identification (RFID) tracers deployed into three study locations in East Brook tributary.
 This scientific study will determine the relation of discharge to the movement and displacement of sediment.
 (SCMPr Staff) - a.
 East Brook in the Village of Walton was selected as the study area in (2019).
 A variety of rocks were collected and measured before the RFID were placed in the drilled holes and epoxied.
 The rocks were placed back into East Brook stream in approximately the same location.
 The rocks will be found using an antenna and the location GPS after a significant storm.
-Monitoring the movement of sediment will continue in 2021-2025.
+Field work and monitoring the movement of sediment will continue in 2022-2025.